based8/void-linux-helper-scripts/README.md

 ```
 $ sudo sh vfio-to-nvidia.sh vfio
 ```
+## CPU isolation

-To isolate cpu cores you need to specify what cpu range to isolate Lets use cpuset 4-11 for example
+To isolate cpu cores you need to specify what cpu range to isolate.
+Lets use cpuset 4-11 for example
 ```
 $ sudo ./cpu-isol-add.sh 4-11